ControlSystemStudio/phoebus/services/save-and-restore/doc/index.rst

     ]

-Retrieve all snapshots for a configurationData
+Retrieve all snapshots for a configuration
 """"""""""""""""""""""""""""""""""""""""""

 **.../snapshotData/{uniqueNodeId}